UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 Liberty Stats and Trends

-- So far this year Liberty has two wins against the spread.
+- Liberty has two wins against the spread in four games this year.

-- Liberty's games this year have hit the over on one of three set point totals (33.3%).
+- Liberty's games this year have gone over the total in one out of three opportunities (33.3%).

-- When Liberty records more than 20.8 points, it is 2-1 against the spread and 3-1 overall.
+- Liberty is 2-1 against the spread and 3-1 overall when the team scores more than 20.8 points.

-- In games that Liberty amasses more than 327.5 yards, the team is 2-1 against the spread and 3-1 overall.
+- Liberty is 2-1 against the spread and 3-1 overall when the team picks up over 327.5 yards.

 - The Flames have two giveaways this season, while the Blazers have six takeaways .